-As of February 2015, there were over 383 Aboriginal sites recorded within 10 m of the Project Area.
+As of February 2015, the EIS identified over 383 Aboriginal sites recorded within 10 m of the Project Area.
+As of August 2022, MOD1 identified an additional 20 Aboriginal sites recorded within 10 m of the additional disturbance area.

 The number of Aboriginal sites recorded in the Project area will increase as management and mitigation measures are implemented in accordance with this ACHMP.